zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 > Read more about [custom scalars here.](custom-scalars)

-Please note that ReasonRelay enforces two things that regular Relay does not:
+Please note that RescriptRelay enforces two things that regular Relay does not:

 1. You must provide an `artifactDirectory`.
 2. You cannot provide your own language plugin.